Replenishment methods and calculations

 - Subtracting the current net inventory and the future activity during the supplier's lead time to arrive at what's needed

-- Adjusting what's needed into a recommended quantity to purchase that's based on additional factors, such as the maximum order quantity, the supplier minimum order quantity, the economic order quantity, and the UOM in which the supplier sells
+- Adjusting what's needed into a recommended quantity to purchase.
+The recommendation is based on additional factors, which include: the maximum order quantity, the supplier minimum order quantity, the economic order quantity, and the UOM in which the supplier sells

 Let's walk through the calculation: